Home CATEGORIES Business Ethics & Philanthropy Axis Bank CSR Report: Creating Sustainable Livelihoods

 In the third and final year of our DilSe intervention in Ladakh, age-appropriate classroom furniture was installed and learning material was provided to the supported schools.
 Significantly, the phase includes integration of Aanganwadi centres (Integrated Child Development Services (ICDS) centres) with an aim to enhance the learning levels of the children coming to these Aanganwadis.
 An important aspect of the intervention is imparting training to teachers, Aanganwadi workers and the villagers, for effective utilisation of the Centres by all stakeholders.
 In addition to this, block-level training was conducted for headmasters and DigiLabs administrators to enable them to effectively use DigiLab.

-The Axis DilSe Program has been lauded by the Ladakh Autonomous Hill Development Council, which aims to use the program as a template for scaling up the development of other schools and Aanganwadi centres in the Union Territory.
+The Axis DilSe Programme has been lauded by the Ladakh Autonomous Hill Development Council, which aims to use the programme as a template for scaling up the development of other schools and Aanganwadi centres in the Union Territory.

 6. Axis Evolve